MichaelTrip/hugo-michaeltrip.nl/content/blog/Create-Your-Own-Maintenance-Pod.md

 Intro
 -----

-So the other day i tried to update my k3s cluster running at the Oracle Clud.
+So the other day i tried to update my k3s cluster running at the Oracle Cloud.
 Somehow, my Postgres `statefulset` crashed and the `postmaster.pid` file was not removed properly.
 Anyway, the pod was restarted but was now in a `CrashLoopBackOff` stage.
 The error message stated that the lock file couldn´t be removed.
 So how do you remove a file from a `PersistentVolumeClaim` with the container constantly restarting?
 I found something.

 ## `CrashLoopBackOff`